ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/cargo-workspaces.md

 A *workspace* is a set of packages that share a top-level `Cargo.lock` file and `target` directory to help manage multiple related packages developed in tandem.

+As your project grows, consider using a workspace.
+It helps break your code into smaller, more understandable components, rather than managing one large, monolithic codebase.
+Additionally, grouping crates in a workspace simplifies coordination - especially when multiple crates are frequently updated together.

 ### Example

 - Create the binary crate by running `cargo new add` and then the top-level workspace `Cargo.toml`